AFLplusplus/AFLplusplus/instrumentation/README.instrument_list.md

 ### 3b) UNIX-style pattern matching

 You can add UNIX-style pattern matching in the "instrument file list" entries.
 See `man fnmatch` for the syntax.
-We do not set any of the `fnmatch` flags.
+Do not set any of the `fnmatch` flags.